- Home

 Recycling Requirements for Businesses, Schools and Events

-The city and Dakota County offer free assistance to help business, schools and events these meet requirements:
+The city and Dakota County offer free help to help business, schools and events these meet requirements:

 1. Have recycling service: